ErsonRamirez21/something-new-3D-FPS/README.md

-# something-new-3D-FPS
+# Software Engineering I - First Person Shooter in Unity
 3D Shooter-Style game I created for my first design project for Software Engineering 1

-EDIT: I added a highscore screen where you can view previous highscores as well!

 How it works: